leniad/dsp-emulator/README.md

     + Fixed sound samples
     + Small fixes and cleaning</pre><br>
 <b>29/02/16 - DSP Emulator 0.16b2 WIP source and Win32 updated.</b><br><pre>
--ROM Engine: ROM and samples file info export finished.
+ROM Engine: ROM and samples file info export finished.
 Now you can use your favorite ROM manager.
--Small ROMs definition fixes in some drivers
+Small ROMs definition fixes in some drivers
--Uploaded Languaje files and sound samples used by DSP, I forgot to do it when I do de google project migration.</pre><br>
+Uploaded Languaje files and sound samples used by DSP, I forgot to do it when I do de google project migration.</pre><br>
 <b>28/02/16 - DSP Emulator 0.16b2 WIP source and Win32 updated.</b><br><pre>
 -Lazarus: New sound engine, better sound.
 Some problems with stereo sounds (Using SDL2 v2.0.4)
 -Samples: Fixes resample of no standar frequencies.